griffithlab/immuno_gcp_wdl_manuscript/Troubleshooting_README.md

 Aug 18 17:57:45 [VM NAME] java[1710]: Check the content of stderr for potential additional information: gs://[GCS BUCKET]/cromwell-executions/immuno/[WORKFLOW ID]/call-somaticExome/somaticExome/[UNIQUE SUB WORKFLOW ID]/call-detectVariants/detectVariants/[UNIQUE SUB WORKFLOW ID 2]/call-filterVcf/filterVcf/[UNIQUE SUB WORKFLOW ID 23]/call-filterVcfDepth/attempt-3/stderr.
 ```

+### Investigate stderr file located in the Google Bucket

 The error files for all individual tasks are located in the google bucket you designated your results to go to.
 Simply follow the path located in the error file to that stderr and view it on the web browser.
 Often times the errors located in this file are much more interpretable and will lead to a conclusion about what the problem is.

 However, if the error is still not intreptable, we begin to do a traceback of pipeline tasks to identify where exactly the problem occured.
 In the same folder as the stderr file, explore the other files in the folder like the `stdout`, `log`, or `script`.
 The `script` file will let you know what command was run and inputs needed for that command.
 Make sure the inputs look correct. **Some common things we have seen are the input files are empty or incredible small, indicating that a process was not completed correctly or was interrupted.**